MarceloD02/NLP_Project/README.md

 - Reviews include product and user information, ratings, and a plain text review.
 It also includes reviews from all other Amazon categories.

 **Attribute Information:**
-There are a total of 10 columns in total in the Amazon Fine Food review dataset.

 **Id :** Row Id